Luis Felipe Baptista: Research

-After completing his PhD in 1975, Baptista moved to Germany to continue his research as a postdoc in Klaus Immelmann's lab and as a fellow at the Max Planck Institute of Physiology and Behavior (now part of the Max Planck Institute of Animal Behavior), with Hans Löhrl.
-In 1973 he took up an assistant professor position at Occidental College in Los Angeles, where he also held the role of curator of the Moore Laboratory of Zoology.
-From 1980 until his death in 2000, Baptista was Curator of Birds and Chairman of the Department of Ornithology and Mammalogy at the California Academy of Sciences.
-In 1982, he became a fellow of the academy.
+After earning his PhD in 1975, Baptista continued his research in Germany as a postdoc under Klaus Immelmann and as a fellow at the Max Planck Institute of Physiology and Behavior (now part of the Max Planck Institute of Animal Behavior), mentored by Hans Löhrl.
+In 1973, he became an assistant professor at Occidental College in Los Angeles, where he also served as the curator of the Moore Laboratory of Zoology.
+From 1980 until his death in 2000, Baptista held the positions of curator of birds and chairman of the department of ornithology and mammalogy at the California Academy of Sciences, becoming a fellow of the academy in 1982.